 Did you know that whiplash injuries aren’t limited to car accidents?
-While whiplash can occur after an automobile accident, it can also be caused by a fall, a sports injury, or anytime there’s a sudden jolt of the head.
+A fall, a sports injury, or anytime there’s a sudden jolt of the head can cause whiplash.

-Any large force that is incurred to the body and causes the head to “whip” back and forth can cause whiplash.
+Any large force that causes the head to “whip” back and forth can cause whiplash.

 Such forces include: